ternaustralia/vocview/README.md

 The `material_types` is an online file (hence the `download` node), where the `source` node lists the absolute URL of the file.
 The `format` node tells the RDFLib parser what format the file is in.
 See the list of available parsers for RDFLib [here](https://rdflib.readthedocs.io/en/stable/plugin_parsers.html).

 The `local` node lists RDF files on the local filesystem.
 By default, the path of the `source` node is relative to the `local_vocabs` directory in this repository.

-Note: there is significance of loading in this `skos.ttl` file, which is a modified version of the SKOS definition.
+> Note: there is significance of loading in this `skos.ttl` file, which is a modified version of the SKOS definition.
 The modifications consist of removing a few `rdfs:subPropertyOf`statements used by the rule-based inference engine (discussed later).
-Loading this file in to the graph allows the inferencer to form new triples.
+Loading this file in to the graph allows the inferencer to create new triples.

 ## Rule-based inferencing